amruthkumarn/real-time/README.md

         {"AccountId": 8,"AccountType": 2}

 ### Output:
-   Check the output file 1 in the repository
+   Check the Output1.png file for screen shot of the testing result attached in the repository